ScreamingHawk/android-slideshow/README.md

 * Tap to pause, then tap to resume
 * Swipe left and right to skip
 * Ability to delete images from within the slideshow
+* Ability to share images from within the slideshow
-* Sequential or random display order
+* Sequential, reversed or random display order
-* Configurable delay
+* Configurable slideshow delay
 * Show / hide hidden files
+* Show image details (dimensions, size, modified date) from within the slideshow
+* Enable navigation to the root of the device

 ## Un-Features
 * No sign up